 - a.
-Please make arrangements to reserve OVER LAND airspace for potential media or hometown hero flights. - (1) Confirm times for media/hometown hero flights with the Thunderbird Air Show Events Coordinator or Thunderbird #8 prior to scheduling the airspace with the controlling agency. - (2) Typically, these occur concurrently with the afternoon practice on Friday.
-There is a potential for the media/hometown hero ride to share the TFR with the Delta for the afternoon practice but a weather backup option for airspace must be in place. - b.
-Our preferred airspace is a military operating area (MOA) or restricted area large enough for aerobatic flight in a high-performance fighter.
-The airspace should be at least 10 NM x 10 NM in size, and from 1,000 feet AGL to 18,000 feet MSL scheduled for 1.5 hours.
-The area MUST be over land, and should be no further than 60 NM away from the field if possible. - c.
+Starting in 2022, we have integrated our hometown hero flight with our afternoon show rehearsals.
+A 7th jet, flown by either Thunderbird 7 or 8, will takeoff one minute prior to the Delta and climb to the top of the TFR.
+The flight will operate above the demonstration until all 6 aircraft rejoin for the Delta series.
+At this point, the Hometown Hero flight will rejoin with the formation in a photo chase position until the Delta Burst near the end of the show.
+Once the jets are on the ground, the Hometown Hero flight will typically remain in the confines of the TFR for an additional 10 minutes to complete the profile.
+If your show site is over water: - b.
+Please make arrangements to reserve OVER LAND airspace for potential media or hometown hero flights. - (1) Confirm times for media/hometown hero flights with the Thunderbird Air Show Events Coordinator or Thunderbird #8 prior to scheduling the airspace with the controlling agency. - (2) Typically, these occur concurrently with the afternoon practice on Friday. - c.
+Our preferred alternate airspace is a military operating area (MOA) or restricted area large enough for aerobatic flight in a high-performance fighter.
+The airspace should be at least 10 NM x 10 NM in size, and from 1,000 feet AGL to 18,000 feet MSL scheduled for 2 hours beginning of the afternoon practice.
+The area MUST be over land and should be no further than 60 NM away from the field if possible. - d.
 Please coordinate with the owning agency of the MOA (usually military base operations) to schedule the MOA or restricted area.
 Additionally, if available, request a copy of the flying squadron in-flight guide page for the applicable MOA or restricted area.
+Feel free to work with Thunderbird #8 for assistance in getting contact information for these agencies.